ksyasuda/mpv-youtube-queue/README.md

 <div align="center">

-A Lua script that implements the YouTube 'Add to Queue' functionality for mpv
+A Lua script that replicates and extends the YouTube "Add to Queue" feature for mpv

 </div>